yuechristina/sp23-plextech-fswd-intro-projects/Flask Intro/README.md

 </html>

 ```
-- This is a form, that has our server's `/login` route as its submission URL using the method PUT.
-PUT works the same as POST (but has different conventions for use, which we ignore for now)
+- This is a form, that has our server's `/login` route as its submission URL using the method POST
 - When you click submit on this form, it sends a request to `/login` with a payload with keys and values corresponding to the form's inputs
 - Even though this is a key-value payload, it is formatted very differently from our JSON example from earlier.
 However Flask makes it simple and puts it as a dictionary in the `request.form` if the request has this format ("formdata")
 - You can send this kind of payload in Postman using the "x-www-form-urlencoded" option